IHofren/readme/README.md

 ### 🌟 About Me

 Hello!
-I’m **[Your Name]**, a passionate programmer who loves diving into the depths of **C** and **C++**.
+I’m **Ivan**, a passionate programmer who loves diving into the depths of **C** and **C++**.
 My primary goal is to develop an operating system from the ground up.
 I enjoy the challenge of low-level programming and the thrill of creating efficient systems.

 ### 🎯 Current Goals